 Moscow and St. Petersburg, May 2019

 The travel piece took longer to write and make consistent (and less embarrassing) than I had planned.
-However, there was a blessing in this, because my father and his partner travelled to Moscow and St. Petersburg, in May 2019, before I published it.
+However, the delay proved a blessing.

 But like me with Boris Yeltsin back in July 1993, my father failed to take a photo to confirm his sighting.